secretstartups/handbook/content/handbook/sales/field-operations/channel-operations/_index.md

 10. Connect the GitLab Sales Rep to the MSP Partner Rep so they can discuss and align on opportunity and quote details.
 11. Provide [Deal Desk MSP quoting](/handbook/sales/field-operations/sales-operations/deal-desk/#msp-quotes) and [Internal Partner Program discounting](https://docs.google.com/document/d/1qiT_2EsnL20c4w0hyZ_CGaJQIzj8CSCsHERoR80cwws/edit?usp=sharing) links to the GitLab Sales Rep so they have the process details necessary to manage the opportunity and create a quote.

-#### Area Sales Manager (ASM) for final review and action (if approved by Partner Manager)
+#### Area Sales Manager (ASM) for final review and action (if approved by Partner Territory Manager)

 1. You will receive an approval request email when a registration has entered your queue for review and approval.
 Click the link in your email or [Deal Registration View](https://gitlab.my.salesforce.com/a9W?fcf=00B8X00000AmOeS) to open the registration record in SFDC.
-2. Confirm alignment with the Partner Manager and GitLab Sales Rep prior to providing final approval or rejection on the registration.
+2. Confirm alignment with the Partner Territory Manager and GitLab Sales Rep prior to providing final approval or rejection on the registration.
 3. Click `Approve/Deny/Return Registration`.
     ![18_1-Approve_Reject_Return_Button](/handbook/sales/field-operations/channel-operations/images/18_1-Approve_Reject_Return_Button.png)
 4. Select the Approve, Deny, or Return option.
 Add any message for the partner in the `Comments sent to Partner` field if applicable.
 Select `Save` to complete the process.